Tracing Propagator

 , etc.

-OpenTracing is a transparent transmission protocol of OpenTelemetry, which defines multiple HTTP header fields for transmitting link information:
+OpenTracing is a propagation protocol under OpenTelemetry, defining multiple HTTP header fields to pass trace information:

 ot-tracer-traceid

-: used to pass the link ID, indicating a complete request linkot-tracer-spanid
+: Used to pass the trace ID, representing a complete request traceot-tracer-spanid

-: used to pass the ID of the current span, representing a single operation or eventot-tracer-sampled
+: Used to pass the current Span's ID, representing a single operation or eventot-tracer-sampled

-: used to indicate whether to sample the request to decide whether to record the trace information of the request
+: Indicates whether to sample the request to decide whether to record the trace information

-Datadog is a distributed tracing system that defines several HTTP header fields for passing trace information.
-Commonly used fields are: x-datadog-trace-id
+Datadog is a distributed tracing system that defines multiple HTTP header fields to pass trace information.
+Commonly used fields include: x-datadog-trace-id

 , x-datadog-parent-id